Blog →

 • Free: Basic sales, marketing, and customer service tools

-• Customer Platform Professional: Starts at $1,300/month (billed annually) with six core seats included
+• Customer Platform Professional: Starts at $1,300/month with core seats included, plus a $1,500 onboarding fee

-• Customer Platform Enterprise: Starts at $4,700/month (billed annually) with eight core seats included
+• Customer Platform Enterprise: Starts at $4,300/month with core seats included, plus a $3,500 onboarding fee

-How to choose the right AI tool for your business
+How to choose the right AI for your small business

 When you're starting to use AI, it can be a daunting task.
 Here are a few simple tips to help you pick the right tool for your business.